 snap refresh

 The removal of the Flameshot is straightforward.
-Use the following command that matches your installation.
+Use the following command to match your installation.

 sudo apt remove flameshot